 But this certainty is a trap that will show up again and again for you.
 You want to believe if you do everything right, like eating perfectly, no one can judge you.
 You think you’ve found the secret and now you can live there, pain-free, forever.
 You think you’ve found your real body, that the fat one wasn’t really you.
 You want to believe that you can be the 3 percent of dieters who lose weight and keep it off.
 You want to think the 97 percent who gain it back are doing something wrong.

 I know that seems like I’m doubting you, undermining you, patronizing you, and I’m sorry.
 All I really mean is that I will love you when you are fat again.

-Let me tell you a little about fat you that may surprise you.
-Fat you isn't drinking energy drinks and counting calories like she was in high school.
-She's not weighing herself every morning or pinching her skin or hunching her shoulders.
-Fat you likes moving her body, takes pleasure in it.
-Fat you can do a push-up — several push-ups.
-Fat you likes hiking.
+Let me tell you a little about Fat You that may surprise you.
+Fat You isn’t drinking energy drinks and counting calories like she was in high school.
+She’s not weighing herself every morning or pinching her skin or hunching her shoulders.
+Fat You likes moving her body, takes pleasure in it.
+She can do a push-up — several push-ups.
+Fat You likes hiking.
 She started dancing and goes to yoga.
-Fat you still likes vegetables, but she doesn't fall into a wormhole of good and bad when she goes to eat.
-Fat you has friends and love and a fun job and is paying her bills.
-Fat you isn't trying to shrink herself in space.
+She still likes vegetables, but she doesn’t fall into a wormhole of “good” and “bad” when she goes to eat.
+Fat You has friends and love and a fun job and is paying her bills.
+Fat You isn’t trying to shrink herself in space.